 Where necessary to protect the vital interests of our employees

 Personal data will be stored in accordance with applicable laws and kept for as long as needed to carry out the purposes described in this notice or as otherwise required by law.
 Generally, this means your personal information will be retained until the end or your employment, employment application, or work relationship with us plus a reasonable period of time thereafter to respond to employment or work-related inquiries or to deal with any legal matters (e.g. judicial or disciplinary actions), document the proper termination of your employment or work relationship (e.g. to tax authorities), or to provide you with ongoing pensions or other benefits.

-For more information, please see our Data Retention Policy which will shortly be organised, and which will outline our current document retention schedule.
+For more information, please see our Data Management Policy which will shortly be organised, and which will outline our current document retention schedule.